OfficeDev/VBA-content/VBA/Outlook-VBA/articles/how-to-add-scroll-bars-to-a-page-and-a-frame.md

 ---
-title: How to: Add Scroll Bars to a Page and a Frame
+title: "How to: Add Scroll Bars to a Page and a Frame"
 keywords: olfm10.chm3077235
 f1_keywords:
 - olfm10.chm3077235